 The Culinary Breeding Network stems from the idea that plant breeders, farmers, buyers, chefs, distributors and eaters have a lot to teach one another.
-The seeds for the project were planted when Lane Selman, an agricultural researcher at Oregon State University, observed chefs and plant breeders sharing knowledge during a taste test of nine different sweet pepper varieties in 2011.
+The seeds for the project were planted when Lane Selman, a Professor of Practice at Oregon State University, observed chefs and plant breeders sharing knowledge during a taste test of nine different sweet pepper varieties in 2011.

 As part of her work at Oregon State University, Lane manages the Oregon group of the Northern Organic Vegetable Improvement Collaborative (NOVIC), a partnership that uses on-farm trials to identify varieties of vegetables that will thrive in organic systems.
 In 2010, farmers were scrambling to replace a dependable hybrid sweet pepper that many feared was being dropped from production, so peppers were chosen by participating farmers as area of NOVIC focus.

 Among the sweet peppers trialed were several varieties developed by Frank Morton, breeder and owner of Wild Garden Seed in Philomath, Oregon.
 In the field, Frank’s plants made an impression on Lane.
 They had exceptional architecture, producing strong, tall plants with no lodging (falling over).
 The abundant fruits were a consistent size and shape, and protected from sun damage by a full leaf canopy.